- In what year did the Premier's Reading Challenge start in South Australia?

 You are very welcome to participate in the Challenge.
-There is a reading record for Year 10, 11 and 12 available on this website in the Register section.
+There is a reading record for Year 10, 11 and 12 available on this website in the Student Reading Records section.
 You need to read 12 books of your own choice at an appropriate literacy level and have them signed off in the usual way by an adult.

 No, entry is free to all students.

 - What if I move schools during the Challenge?